Flow Motion Fit FAQs

 • Will I have to share a pole or aerial apparatus?

-Yes!
-However, you’ll never share an apparatus with more than one other person.
-My studio has two poles, so classes are capped at four students.
-Aerial classes are semi-private with a single apparatus, so class sizes are capped at 2.
+You'll never share an apparatus with more than one other person.
+With two poles, classes are capped at four students, and aerial is available as private or semi-private only.

 • Do you offer childcare?